-The movie is directed by Steven Spielberg, written by Matt Charman and the Coen brothers and stars the likes of Tom Hanks, Mark Rylance (who won Best Supporting Actor for this role), Sebastian Koch, Amy Ryan and Alan Alda.
-Spielberg has already covered... the Holocaust with Schindler's List and and World War II with Saving Private Ryan, but this is his first time covering the Cold War and the first major Hollywood film to depict the construction of the Berlin Wall.
+The movie is directed by Steven Spielberg, written by Matt Charman and the Coen brothers, and stars the likes of Tom Hanks, Mark Rylance (who won Best Supporting Actor for this role), Sebastian Koch, Amy Ryan and Alan Alda.
+Spielberg has already covered the Holocaust with Schindler's List and Saving Private Ryan, but this is his first time covering the Cold War and the first major Hollywood film to depict the construction of the Berlin Wall.

-Along with shooting locations in Brooklyn, New York, Wroclaw, Poland and Beale Air Force Base, in California, much of the shooting - appropriately - took place in Germany.
-Here we go into the background of Berlin's infamous Bridge of Spies as well as its German filming locations it took to create the film.
+Along with shooting locations in Brooklyn, Wroclaw, and Beale Air Force Base, in California, much of the shooting took place in Germany.
+Learn more about the history of Berlin's infamous Bridge of Spies and the different German filming locations it took to create the film.

 The first, covered by the movie, took place on February 10, 1962.
 In a terse stand-off, U.S. and Soviet Union agents stood on opposite sides of the bridge to trade Soviet spy Rudolf Abel for captured American U2 spy-plane pilot, Francis Gary Powers.
-The exchange went as smoothly as could be expected with tensions at an all-time high and the bridge became the de facto location for necessary wartime practice of exchanging spies and prisoners.
+The exchange went as smoothly as could be expected with tensions at an all-time high and the bridge became the location for exchanging spies and prisoners.

-One of the largest exchanges took place here on June 12th, 1985....
-After three years of negotiation, 23 American agents were given back to the West in exchange for Polish agent Marian Zacharski plus three additional Soviet agents.
+One of the most important exchanges took place here on June 12th, 1985.
+After three years of negotiation, 23 American agents were given back to the West in exchange for Polish agent Marian Zacharski, plus three additional Soviet agents.